rexthuby/design-pattern/README.md

-The entire template is located in app/Http/Controllers and is divided into folders.
+All patterns is located in app/Http/Controllers and is divided into folders.
 Each folder contains 1 pattern.
-Each pattern call starts from the PageController file
+Each pattern starts from the PageController.php